batcholi/XenonCode/README.md

 ### Device functions
 An implementation should define application-specific device functions.
-Here are examples of basic device functions:
+Here are examples of basic device functions that MAY or MAY NOT be defined:
-- `delta`() // returns the time difference in seconds from the last execution of this function
+- `delta`() // returns the time difference in seconds from the last execution of this `delta` function

 # Compiler Specifications
 This section is intented for game developers who want to use this in their game.